INNOVATIVE MOSQUITO CONTROL: PROTECTING OUR COMMUNITY

 SAFE AND TARGETED

 This method only affects the Aedes aegypti mosquito species, leaving other insects unaffected.
-Since invasive Aedes are a public health threat and continue to expand throughout South Natomas, we are launching a pilot SIT program and will regularly release sterile males carrying Wolbachia from July 2025 through early November 2025.
+Since invasive Aedes are a public health threat and continue to expand throughout Rosemont, we are conducting an SIT program and will regularly release sterile males carrying Wolbachia from July 2026 through October 2026.

 The Wolbachia SIT Process

-• District staff will release only male mosquitoes – which do not bite – on a weekly basis in designated areas of South Natomas, so you may see more mosquitoes.
+- District staff will release only male mosquitoes – which do not bite – on a weekly basis in designated areas of Rosemont, so you may see more mosquitoes.

 To request a free backyard inspection, click here.